-Blackpool Pleasure beach is open, introducing new Covid-19 policies and procedures to keep everyone as safe as possible.
+Blackpool Pleasure Beach is currently closed.
+On May 17th Blackpool Pleasure Beach plan to reopen!
+Introducing new Covid-19 policies and procedures to keep everyone as safe as possible.

-- Hand sanitisaion facilities available throughout the park.
+- Hand sanitisation facilities available throughout the park.

-- All staff are equipt with appropriate personal protective equiptment.
+- All staff are equipped with appropriate personal protective equipment.

 - Social distancing measures have been implemented via guidelines and queue lines around the park.